 U.S. Equal Employment Opportunity Commission

-The Office of Chair Jenny R. Yang is currently seeking interns for the following terms: Winter/Spring, Summer, and Fall 2015.
+The Office of Chair Jenny R. Yang is currently seeking interns for Fall 2015, Spring 2016, and Summer 2016.

 The Office of the Chair (OCH), headquartered in Washington, DC, assists the Chair in fulfilling her responsibilities as Chair of the Commission and administrative head of the agency.
 As one of five commissioners appointed by the President and confirmed by the Senate, the Chair votes on all matters that come before the Commission, including policy issues, litigation recommendations, federal sector appellate cases, amicus briefs, subpoena determinations and contracts; issues Commissioner's charges of discrimination, where appropriate; and performs such other functions as may be authorized by law, regulation, or order.
 The Chair is the official spokesperson for the Commission and is responsible for the development and implementation of Commission policies, procedures, and programs.
 The Chair also handles all operational aspects of the Commission, including managing Executive and Legislative branch relationships, the budget, personnel, and EEOC's headquarters and 53 field offices.